Raising Highly Capable Kids Program Increases Positive Values and Social Skills in Children

 Georgia’s Department of Education will publish annual reports on student demographics, enrollment, and test scores to make sure the advanced math curriculum is meeting its equity and achievement goals.

-How Will Students Qualify for the Program?
+How Will Students Qualify for the Advanced Math Classes?

 Students who receive high scores on statewide end-of-grade math assessments will be eligible for the advanced classes during the following school year.